 - Faculty that is active in clinical research, both within the department and with other disciplines.

-- Three full-time, board-certified physicians train radiology residents in the art of nuclear interpretation and therapy.
+- Full-time, board-certified physicians train radiology residents in the art of nuclear interpretation and therapy.